Efreh/car_speed_2/README.md

 The configuration is powered by the "GyverHub" library, which provides an intuitive interface for color selection, brightness adjustment, and animation selection.
 Changes made using the app are stored in EEPROM for persistent settings.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, feel free to open an issue or a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).